What’s new in the Botley & North Hinksey area?

 Organisation of the month

-The Organisation of the Month for March is West Oxford U3A:
+The Organisation of the Month for April is Betty Bloom Dance:

 Mace’s proposals for West Way and the planning application

-Mace has gained approval for their planning application (documents still available on the Vale’s website).
-Work on the site is expected to start in mid 2017 converting units in the shopping precinct for temporary use by the Library, Baptist Church and Community Hall, followed by the main demolition and building works.
+Mace gained approval for their planning application last year (documents still available on the Vale’s website).
+Work on the site is still expected to start in mid 2017 but the phasing is now expected to change completely to significantly reduce the total time taken for the redevelopment works.
+As we understand it the two blocks of offices near to Westminster Way / West Way will now remain open during phase 1, with all of the shops that continue to trade (Co-op etc.) transfererred there along with Seacourt Hall and the Baptist Church while work starts on the rest of the site.
 More updates about parking and access during these works to follow when details have been passed on to us.

 Neighbourhood Plan - public feedback event on draft policies